Master of Science in Nursing – Entry Level Clinical Track

 - Statistics or equivalent

-- Anatomy & Physiology I & II OR Human Anatomy & Human Physiology*
+- Anatomy & Physiology I & II with lab OR Human Anatomy with lab & Human Physiology with lab

 - Essay of at least 250 words which concisely describes: